jonathancross/jc-docs/Git-CheatSheet.md

 ```

 ### Making a new branch after having already added changes in master
-If you want to set your new branch to start at dome time in the past, just add that commit hash to the end of your `git branch`
+If you want to set your new branch to start at some time in the past, just add that commit hash to the end of your `git branch`
 ```bash
 git log                # Get the commit hash of your starting point git branch new-branch e673afd45c5246ac0f16f30472c677bcb9c0fd7b